mjoycemilburn/parishcouncils/docs/index.md

 <p>
 The Sections configuration screen allows you to create new sections and to update and delete existing ones.
 Again there is a "reorder" button to allow you to change the order in which sections will be displayed by the website.
 </p><p>
 The Insert button requires you to declare a short identification tag for the section.
 This is used internally for file-naming purposes.
 You also need to declare a display title for the section's heading on the website.
 The remaining fields - section prefix and section type - are used to define the way individual entries for the section will be tabulated.
 Experience show that for a Parish Council application, there are typically two types of entry - entries which reference a date (eg Minutes) and entries that are just characterised by a simple title.
 The website's reference to an entry for a "date type" section might typically read "Minutes for 2020-07-03".
-In this case the Section would be defined as "Date Type" and the Section prefix would be set to "Minutes for : ".
-An Entry for a section defined as "Sundries" might simply read "Area map for Newbiggin Village", in which case the sundries section would be declared as "Standard type" and given a blank Prefix.
+In this case the Section would have been defined as "Date Type" and the Section prefix would have been set to "Minutes for : ".
+An Entry for a section defined as "Sundries" might simply read "Area map for Newbiggin Village", in which case the sundries section would have bene declared as "Standard type" and given a blank Prefix.
 </p><p>
-Be aware if that while you can create and rename sections without constraint, the system draws a line at you deleting <strong>every</strong> section.
+Be aware if that while you can create and rename sections without constraint, the system draws a line at letting you delete <strong>every</strong> section.
 In this event you will find that the system  creates a dummy "default" section.
-If you delete this, it will just create another one, so best rename it as your first section if you're actually just trying to start from scratch with a completely new set of sections.
+If you delete this, it will just create another one, so if you're trying to replace the default set of sections with a completely new set, it might be better to try "renaming" rather than "deleting" to clear the unwanted sections.
 </p>
 <div>
 <h2>Entries Maintenance</h2>